 The software license varies from a few thousand dollars per server (Ignition) to tens of thousands for enterprise deployments (AVEVA, Rockwell).
 Total SCADA project cost including instruments, telemetry, and integration usually runs much higher: six figures for a full pad build-out is common.

-Do small oil producers need SCADA software?
+Do producers running conventional wells need SCADA software?

 See how TinyPumper works →